Lavedonio/Alexandria/README.md

 # Documentation
 ## bigquery_tools
+#### Global Variables
+There are some global variables that can be accessed an edited by the user.
+Those are:
+- **POSTGRES_TO_BIGQUERY_TYPE_CONVERTER**: Dictionary that is used to convert the column types from PostgreSQL to BigQuery Standard SQL.
+- **JSON_TO_BIGQUERY_TYPE_CONVERTER**: Dictionary that is used to convert the column types from JSON fields into BigQuery Standard SQL.

 ### BigQueryTool
 This class handle most of the interaction needed with BigQuery, so the base code becomes more readable and straightforward.